Code2MCP: Transforming Code Repositories into MCP Services: Introduction

 In response to this integration challenge, the community's efforts have evolved, inadvertently revealing a deeper, more foundational bottleneck~\citep{yue2025autonomous}.
-The initial challenge is to establish the fundamental feasibility of tool use, where a limited set of tools proves the feasibility of the paradigm~\citep{schickToolformerLanguageModels2023, patilGorillaLargeLanguage2023, ding2025scitoolagent}.
-To break past the inherent scarcity of these platforms, the focus shifts to the vast landscape of open-source repositories~\citep{wang2025repomaster, OpenAgents}.
-This move, however, trades a scarcity problem for a chaos problem, exposing the wild non-standardization of real-world code.
-The MCP emerges as a direct answer to this chaos, promising a universal interface~\citep{zhang2025trustworthy, anthropic2023mcp}.
-Yet, this leads to the critical gap: research is focused almost exclusively on the consumption side of MCP, using services from a presumed-to-exist pool~\citep{gan2025rag}, while the foundational ``supply-side'' problem of how to populate this pool from existing software is largely unaddressed.
+The initial challenge is to establish the fundamental feasibility of tool use, where a limited set of tools proves the feasibility of the paradigm~\citep{schickToolformerLanguageModels2023, patilGorillaLargeLanguage2023, ding2025scitoolagent,qin2024tool}.
+To break past the inherent scarcity of these platforms, the focus shifts to the vast landscape of open-source repositories~\citep{wang2025repomaster, OpenAgents,wang2023power}.